Summer Hill Cricket Club actively promotes fair play and the spirit of cricket. It is a community club

 junior teams.
 We are one of the biggest clubs in the district, with around 300 players.

-Junior Cricket matches are played on Saturday mornings, generally starting at 8:30am and finishing at about 12:30 for U13s, U15s and U17s and around 11am for Stage 1 and U11s.
+Junior Cricket matches are played on Saturday mornings, generally starting at 8:30am and finishing at about 12:30 for U13s (Stage 2) & U15s (Stage 3) and around 11am for Stage 1 and U11s.
 All teams use full protective gear of pads, helmets, boxes and gloves.
-The U13s and U15s and U17s use leather balls and Stage 1 and U11s use soft balls and rules modified for their ages and body size.
+The Stage 2 and 3 teams use leather balls and Stage 1 and U11s use soft balls and rules modified for their ages and body size.

 Senior Cricket is played by adults on Saturday afternoons.
 Many Summer Hill juniors graduate to the

-In2Cricket/Milo Cricket is for young players who wish to learn the basics of cricket while having lots of fun.
-It is played at Pratten Park, Ashfield on Friday afternoons.
+Woolworths Cricket Blast is for young players who wish to learn the basics of cricket while having lots of fun.
+It is played at Pratten Park, Ashfield on Friday afternoons - see here for more details.

 As with all other clubs in this (and most other) local sporting associations, Summer Hill Cricket Club is